Kraktoos/kraktoos.com/content/_index.md

 layout: single
 ---

-I'm a Portuguese high school student and tech-passionate currently studying at [Colégio de Gaia](https://www.colgaia.pt)  where I've been learning about general programming, OOP, databases, productivity applications and hardware.
+I'm a Portuguese high school student and tech-passionate currently studying at [Colégio de Gaia](https://www.colgaia.pt)  where I've been learning about general programming, OOP, databases, productivity applicationslukes and hardware.

 I'm into Tech, Programming, Linux, Free Software and Privacy and I'm currently learning about web development.